-Policyholders usually approach insurance companies to get storage cover at different storage locations, when buying marine transit policy.
-Usually, such storage is done at transit sheds, port warehouses, railway platforms, etc.
+Policyholders usually approach insurance companies to get storage cover at different storage locations when buying marine transit policy.
+Some marine transit policy holders store their goods at transit sheds, port warehouses, railway platforms.

 A standard marine insurance policy covers goods during the “ordinary course of transit”.
-Post the discharge of goods, the policy stays valid for up to 60 days after the completion of the discharge over the side of the goods which are insured from the carrying vessel at the final discharge port.
+Post the discharge of goods, the policy stays valid for up to 60 days.
+The goods are insured right after it is carried in the vessel to the final discharge port.

 As a result, it would comprise the customary trans-shipments which are beyond the control of the policyholder.
 However, the marine insurance policy would get terminated if storage was intentional, voluntary and was avoidable.
 In case of a break in the “ordinary course of transit”, the policy would get terminated.
 The marine insurance policy is also terminated if the policyholder uses the storage place either:

 - For storing goods other than in the specified course of transit, or

 - For distribution of goods

-If goods movement is intentionally stopped by the policyholder at an intermediate warehouse then it is stored at places other than the specified transit.
+If goods movement is intentionally stopped at an intermediate warehouse then it is stored at places other than the specified transit.
 It may so happen that the original warehouse is full or used for distribution or allocation to break the consignment into small units for further transit.
 This means, contrary to the common perception, that the 60 days period is not the automatic storage cover.
 The policy would terminate as soon as goods would reach the final destination.

-In a situation, where the policyholder wishes to store the goods during voyage/transit, it is essential to bring this fact to the notice of the insurance company at the inception of the policy.
+A policyholder may wish to store the goods during voyage/transit in certain situations.
+However, it is essential for him to notify the insurance company at the inception of the policy.
 The insurer can agree to extend the cover by including storage at extra premium rates and conditions as agreed.